TOPIC: Python Indentation, Keywords and Operators

 Example

-The indentation of 4 spaces defines that the print function is working for the if statement
+The indentation of 4 spaces defines that the print function is working for the if statement only

 Keywords or Reserved Words: